Asaba: Demographics

 The Anioma people are the native population of Asaba with majority speaking an Enuani dialect of the Igbo language.
 However, the city also houses a number of immigrant ethnicities from other ethnic groups native to and surrounding Delta State.

 Since becoming the administrative capital of Delta State, Asaba has grown in population to an estimated half a million people.
 Today, it maintains a cosmopolitan population representative of the diverse cultures in Delta State and across Nigeria.

 Culture

-A city with a storied past, Asaba culture is heavily influenced by the predominant Igbo culture.
+Asaba culture is heavily influenced by the predominant Igbo culture.
 Asaba is culturally led by the revered Asagba of Asaba, to whom the leaders (individually referred to as the “Diokpa”) of each of the five Igbo quarters report directly on matters affecting the community.
 The Asagba is assisted by the Iyasele of Asaba (Iyase) who is the customary Prime Minister as well as a council of chiefs and elders (Olinzele, Otu Ihaza, Oloto etc.)